pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert world_v5.version == 4  # There is no version 5.
     assert len(world_v5.history) == 3
     assert world_v5.history[-1] == "internet"

+The :func:`~eventsourcing.application.Repository.get` method has an argument `mutator` which can be used to pass in an alternative mutator function that will be used as the aggregate projection to reconstruct the current state of the aggregate from stored snapshots and domain events.

 .. _Notification Log: